 Bayh-Dole stripped of its conditionals amounts to requiring federal agencies to present a choice to inventors using federal funds:

-Assign your inventions to your employer or another invention management agent, or deal with the federal agency over title.
+Either assign your federally supported inventions to your contractor-employer or another invention management agent, or deal with the federal agency over title.

-The public policy wrapped up in this core bit of Bayh-Dole is that assignees of subject inventions should have “certainty of title” but inventors themselves should not.
+The strange public policy wrapped up in this core bit of Bayh-Dole is that assignees of subject inventions should have “certainty of title” (the government cannot easily take title away from an assignee) but that inventors themselves should not the same certainty.
 As Senator Bayh had it, inventors should be “last in line ” after the middlemen and the federal agencies, even though federal patent law puts them first in line and in fact does not provide even for “invent for hire” as a matter of employment.
 We might ask, what would Bayh-Dole be like if it required federal agencies to assure inventors of “certainty of title” rather than middlemen? if nonprofit inventors at least were the ones to notify a federal agency that they “elected to retain title” and then the inventors were responsible for seeing that they used the patent system to promote the use of the inventions?
 In such an approach, university inventors might recruit agents to assist them with patenting and licensing, but no university would have a “right” to “take” inventions or to claim that the law already “gave” them inventions because it used the word “retain” and to “retain” something one must already magically have it.

 Of course, no change in Bayh-Dole is required to implement an inventor-first approach.
 It is right there in the law and standard patent rights clause.
 But if NIST has its way, then the (f)(2) written agreement in the standard patent rights clause will be turned into an assignment requirement–without any authority in Bayh-Dole or federal patent law to do so–and then, of course, no inventor-first approach is possible, as Bayh-Dole will amount to a vesting statute, requiring employers to take ownership of inventions made with federal support.
 But as it is, university patent brokers cannot find a way (even those that want to) to break the pile of rhetoric, policies, contracts, and articles that all manage to misrepresent and bungle Bayh-Dole.